-We seek to amplify the voices of some of the country’s strongest progressive political leaders and impacted communities as we fight back against the unjust and immoral impacts of state and federal policies that inflict harm on people of color, immigrant communities, and working people.
+We amplify the voices of some of the country’s strongest and boldest progressive political leaders and impacted communities as we fight back against the unjust and immoral impacts of state and federal policies that inflict harm on people of color, immigrant communities, and working people.
 Through this work, we engage members from all across the country, from cities large and small to rural communities.
 We know that there are progressives at the local level everywhere and our issue work unites their efforts.
-Our issues ebb and flow, but we are currently educating, connecting, accelerating and amplifying our members’ work on Immigrant Rights, Police Reform, and Economic Justice.

-Immigrants, refugees, and our principle of welcoming new arrivals to the US are under attack, both through a concerted effort to end our immigration system as we know it and through the deportation of millions of hard working people.
-We are working with LP members to use the power of their offices to protect immigrant communities in their respective jurisdictions through limiting collaboration with ICE, increasing access to universal representation and promoting criminal justice reform to keep people out of the immigration pipeline.
-We are also committed to reducing the impact of inland enforcement and scare tactics like raids, and fighting to pass a clean DREAM Act at the federal level.
+Immigrants, refugees, and our principle of welcoming new arrivals to the US face consistent attacks, both through a concerted effort to end our immigration system as we know it and through the deportation of millions of hard working people.
+Local Progress works with local elected officials to use the power of their offices to protect immigrant communities through limiting law enforcement and government collaboration with ICE, increasing access to universal representation, and promoting criminal justice reform to keep people out of the deportation pipeline.
+We are also committed to reducing the harmful impact of inland enforcement and raids, while fighting to pass a clean DREAM Act and defund the targeting and deportation of immigrants at the federal level.

 In April of 2017, we brought together elected officials from 40 municipalities to strategize on what cities and counties would do to combat the Trump administration’s efforts to increase interior enforcement and take punitive measures against sanctuary cities.
 At the event, we released a practical hands-on toolkit for local elected officials pursuing sanctuary city policies.
 More than 100 elected officials pledged to uphold and expand their policies.

-Since then, Local Progress members have taken 150 actions in 94 cities to support local immigrant communities, passing laws to limit police collaboration with ICE, calling on the administration to pass a clean DREAM act and set aside funding to support with application fees, setting aside funding for legal defense funds for immigrants in deportation hearings, and so much more.
+Since then, Local Progress members have taken more than 150 actions in 94 cities to support local immigrant communities: passing laws to limit police collaboration with ICE, calling on the federal government to pass a clean DREAM act and set aside funding to support with application fees, funding legal defense funds for immigrants in deportation hearings, and much more.

 In December 2017, we held our first-ever racial justice summit as 60 Local Progress members and executive directors of black-led community organizations from the Center for Popular Democracy network came together in Baltimore, MD for a conversation on racial equity.
 We dove deep into Local Progress’s police reform work: talking about everything from asset forfeiture and use of force to officer training and bans on profiling, as well as thinking more broadly about what public safety means in our communities and ways in which our budgeting processes can bring about equity.

-As a result, in July 2018, LP and the Center for Popular Democracy (CPD) launched our police reform toolkit that looks at a series of metrics (e.g. Independent Oversight, Data and Transparency, Demilitarization, Pre-booking Diversion Programs, etc.) and provides resources that local electeds and their staff can use to assess their city’s current standing and progress across a number of policy areas, drawing from best practices from practitioners and policy groups around the country.
+As a result, in July 2018, LP and the Center for Popular Democracy (CPD) launched our police reform toolkit that looks at a series of metrics and provides resources that local elected officials and their staff can use to assess their city’s current standing and progress across a number of policy areas, drawing from best practices from practitioners and policy groups around the country.

-We officially launched our economic justice work in Spring 2018 when we put out a toolkit preparing members for the Supreme Court decision on Janus v.
-AFSCME Council 31.
-Subsequently, more than 20 jurisdictions passed resolutions supporting public sector workers and their right to organize strong unions.
+In advance of and in response to the Supreme Court decision on Janus v.
+AFSCME Council 31, more than 20 jurisdictions passed resolutions supporting public sector workers and their right to organize strong unions.
 These cities are also exploring further policy and action to preserve and expand the freedom of working people to stick together in unions.

-LP members in Chicago, Tacoma, and Seattle all sent supportive messages to the Austin City Council outlining how well paid sick time is working in their cities as they geared up for their own vote on paid sick days.
+LP members in multiple cities sent supportive messages to the Austin City Council outlining how well paid sick time is working in their cities as Austin geared up for their own vote on paid sick days.
 Shortly thereafter, Austin became the first city in the South to pass paid sick leave.